OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/01-blinking-led.md

 Your LED should be blinking; it should turn on for half a second, and then turn off for half a second, repeating until you exit the program.

-// TO DO: GIF: Showing this experiment with the LED blinking
+// TODO: GIF: Showing this experiment with the LED blinking

 > To exit a program like this one: press `Ctrl+c` (`Cmd+c` for Mac users)